The Relational Origins of Rules in Online Communities: Findings

 \subsection{Becoming Aware of the Need to Change the Rules}

-While rules addressing problems are primarily functional, we found that each stage in the processes of changing rules has significant relational aspects.
-The first stage of a rule change is always becoming aware of (new) problems so as to recognize the need to change, add, or delete as a rule.
+While rules addressing internal problems were primarily operational, we found that each stage in the processes of changing rules has significant relational aspects.
+The first stage of a rule change is always becoming aware of (new) problems so as to recognize the need to change, add, or delete a rule.
 Here we elaborate two ways community leaders became aware of problems.